Nonabelian Fourier transforms for spherical representations: Introduction

-In this paper we prove the existence of a transform $\mathcal{F}_{r,\psi}(f)$ such that \eqref{lfe} holds for unitary representations $\pi$ provided that $f$ is spherical.
+Assume again that $F$ is archimedean, and let $K \leq G(F)$ be a maximal compact subgroup.
+In this paper we prove the existence of a transform $\mathcal{F}_{r,\psi}(f)$ such that \eqref{lfe} holds for unitary representations $\pi$ provided that $f$ is spherical and lies in a naturally defined subspace $C_c^\infty(G(F)//K,r)$ of $C_c^\infty(G(F)//K)$ depending on $r$.
 We also prove that suitable twists of $\mathcal{F}_{r,\psi}(f)$ by quasicharacters lie in a space of functions for which the trace formula is valid.